deadlyvipers/dojo_rules/introduction.md

-I am a developer who is trying to finish the codeschool mastering github course
+* I am a developer who is trying to finish the codeschool mastering github course

-I love the Ruby path
+* Github

+* Ruby

+* CSS

+* Rails

+* Javascript